 Dumb goats.
 They all looked up at Astrid like she was a god, hands full of a bountiful harvest, gifts from the heavens.
 They were just too stupid to realize how wrong they were.
 Hanne couldn’t take the pressure.
 She turned and rushed down the path they’d climbed and vanished into the night and wind.

-“I won’t count on you to have my back, then, coward!”
+“I won’t count on you to have my back, coward!”
 Astrid’s voice pealed against the mountainous crags.
-It was followed by a thunderous crash, loud bleating and the scuffling of hooves on stone.
+A thunderous crash followed, then loud bleating, and the scuffling of hooves on stone.

 “Pups!” a thin, fox-faced officer addressed the rookies in their barracks the next morning.
 They stood at attention, some still rubbing the sleep from their eyes—Hanne among them.
 The cold march into the mountains at night did her no favours.
 Every part of her cried out, from her skin down to the marrow in her bones.